usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _Easy Lover_, by Martin Miller
+- _A Danger to Ourselves_, by Lucrecia Dalt
 - _wishful thinking_, by Duval Timothy
 - _娛樂世界_, by 林強
 - _Friend_, by james K